 Experience the Affordances of Augmented Reality at TechKnowledge 2018

 Augmented reality (AR) is a new technology that reunites context with the information about that context.
 This is because augmented reality provides a direct view of a real-world environment while layering on top sensory information such as sound, video, graphics, text, haptics, or location.
-Because augmentation by AR is virtual, this new technology is really a bridge between real and virtual environments, and allows learning to take place well beyond the classroom.
+Because augmentation by AR is virtual, this new technology is a bridge between real and virtual environments and allows learning to take place well beyond the classroom.